Book today and get 5% discount off the tour price. Find out more

 On day two we cross into Botswana, heading to Kasane and our lodge along the Chobe River.

 In the afternoon we take a sunset boat cruise on the Chobe River - an ideal way to spot wildlife and birds up close.
 Moving slowly along the river also gives us time to admire the scenery and catch a spectacular sunset.

-On the morning of day four, you can take an optional game drive inside Chobe National Park, one of Africa's most renowned game parks.
+On the morning of day three, you can take an optional game drive inside Chobe National Park, one of Africa's most renowned game parks.
 Chobe Park is best known for its large population of elephants and also hosts high concentrations of other mammals, including predators such as lions and hyenas.

 Today we drive up to the border with Namibia, travelling through Chobe National Park, before crossing into the fertile Caprivi Strip region of this otherwise arid country.

 Our next lodge is located next to the Kwando River offering lovely views over the lush bush and open floodplains.
 Spend the remainder of the day relaxing in the natural setting beside the river, watching for animals and birds visiting the area, or head out on an optional late afternoon game drive (own account) in search of wildlife.

 This comfortable lodge looks out over the river and neighbouring Angola.
 You can take a boat cruise this afternoon (own account) enjoying the lush surroundings and keeping an eye out for small animals and birds.

 Next up - the famous Etosha National Park of Namibia, one of Africa's top game viewing destinations.

 Entering the striking and harsh habitat of Etosha Park the game viewing adventure begins.
 This game park is home to numerous wildlife species, including the most famous large mammals - lion, elephant, leopard, wildebeest, giraffe, cheetah and rhino, as well as the striking oryx (gemsbok) and various other antelopes.
 After our game drive in the eastern section of Etosha, we exit the park and head to our overnight lodge nearby.